otrabalhador/web-crawler/README.md

 ![Build](https://github.com/otrabalhador/web-crawler/actions/workflows/build.yaml/badge.svg)

-# Recursirve mirroring web crawler
+# Recursive mirroring web crawler

 ## What does this do?